polirritmico/telescope-lazy-plugins.nvim/README.md

 ⚡ No more head overload trying to remember in which file you changed that plugin option or searching through files to check for overlapping configs.

-⚡ Add custom entries for your special needs.
+⚡ Add custom entries to any file for your special needs.

 _For example a custom entry to quickly access a configuration file from a config distribution like LazyVim, NvChad, etc._